MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

-Through extensive experiments, we demonstrate that the combination of TCBE and MSSM can effectively achieve strong coupling between temporal and spatial information, and achieve state-of-the-art performances on SemanticKITTI-MOS~\cite{semantickitti,lidarmos} and KITTI-Road~\cite{kitti_road} benchmarks.
+Through extensive experiments, we demonstrate that the fusion of TCBE and MSSM yields a powerful intertwining of temporal and spatial information, achieving state-of-the-art performances on SemanticKITTI-MOS~\cite{semantickitti,lidarmos} and KITTI-Road~\cite{kitti_road} benchmarks.
 Our contributions are summarized as follows: \begin{itemize} \item We rethink the problem of the weak coupling between temporal and spatial information that existed in the previous methods and propose a novel LiDAR-based moving object segmentation framework, here in MambaMOS.
 To the best of our knowledge, this work represents the first attempt to utilize SSM in MOS, providing directions for future extensions of SSM in the MOS domain. \item An effective Time Clue Bootstrapping Embedding method (TCBE) is introduced, which enhances the coupling capability of temporal and spatial information to some extent, improving the expressive power of motion object features. \item A novel temporal-spatial information coupling module based on SSM (MSSM) is proposed, which enables deep-level coupling between temporal and spatial features and enhances the perception of moving objects through the complementary nature of single-scan and multiple-scan features. \end{itemize}